dhugueth/Industria-de-Videojuegos/README.md

 # Industria de Videojuegos

 ## What was used?
-The project was carried out using the Power BI desktop application, one of the top leader in business Intelligence, and published on the web.
+The project was developed using the Power BI desktop application, one of the top leader in business Intelligence, and published on the web.

 ### Get Data